Cook With the Oil Your Bones Crave

 • Peanut Oil

-Luckily, the solution is very simple… as I write in the Save Our Bones Program
+Luckily, the solution is very simple… as I write in the Osteoporosis Reversal Program

 Besides its naturally alkalizing properties (it’s a fruit juice!), olive oil is a rich source of bone-smart polyphenols.
-In the Save Our Bones Program I explain that these plant pigments increase the production of osteoblasts.7
+In the Osteoporosis Reversal Program I explain that these plant pigments increase the production of osteoblasts.7

-I make my favorite salad dressings with olive oil, and use it to sauté delicious dishes with plenty of alkalizing veggies.
-I sometimes cook with extra-light olive oil because it has a more neutral flavor.
+I make my favorite salad dressings with extra-virgin olive oil, and use it to sauté delicious dishes with plenty of alkalizing veggies.
+When I sauté at high temperatures, I use avocado oil.

-And for the champagne of olive oils, try the extra virgin kind.
-It contains the most polyphenols and it is minimally processed.
+Extra-virgin olive oil contains the most polyphenols and itis minimally processed.
 So get ready to prepare my delicious…

 Sweet’n Citrus Salad Dressing